composer-js/service-core/docs/reference/classes/modelroute.md

 ▸ `Private`**searchIdQuery**(`id`: string, `version?`: undefined \| number): any

-*Defined in src/routes/ModelRoute.ts:190*
+*Defined in src/routes/ModelRoute.ts:151*

-Search for existing object based on passed in id and version
+Search for existing object based on passed in id and version and product uid.

 #### Parameters: